-Roof-top Nests
+Rooftop Nests

 From the birds’ perspective, there are some distinct advantages to rooftop nesting.
 Birds nesting on rooftops generally experience fewer disturbances than those nesting on popular beaches.
 The birds are also safer from some types of predators such as dogs, coyotes, and ghost crabs.
 However, nesting on rooftops is not without risk.
-Rooftop nests can still be predated by gulls and crows.
+Rooftop nests can still be predated by crows, gulls, and other avian predators.
 Additionally, rooftops without raised edges and drain covers can be dangerous for flightless chicks, as they can fall off the roof or down the drain.
 Because rooftops are not typically managed like public lands, rooftop nests can be more difficult to proactively protect from activities such as roof repairs that can unintentionally disrupt an entire colony.

 GET INVOLVED